 California’s Fair Employment and Housing Act (FEHA) amendments for automated decision systems took effect October 1, 2025.
 They apply to any employer with 5 or more California employees and cover any automated system used in hiring decisions.
 Requirements include bias testing before deployment and at regular intervals, mandatory human oversight of automated decisions, and 4-year record retention for all data used in AI-driven hiring decisions.

-California often sets the template that other states follow.
+Other states follow California’s template.
 Illinois already has its own AI hiring disclosure law.
-New York City's Local Law 144 requires annual bias audits for automated employment decision tools.
+New York City’s Local Law 144 requires annual bias audits for automated employment decision tools.
 Expect more states to adopt similar frameworks.

 EEOC Guidance

-The EEOC's guidance on AI in hiring makes it clear that employers bear responsibility for their AI tools' outcomes under Title VII.
-If an AI screening tool produces a disparate impact on a protected class, the employer - not the vendor - faces enforcement action.
-The Mobley v.
-Workday case may expand vendor liability too, but for now, the compliance burden sits squarely on the company doing the hiring.
+EEOC guidance makes it clear that employers bear responsibility for their AI tools’ outcomes under Title VII.
+When an AI screening platform produces a disparate impact on a protected class, the employer - not the vendor - faces enforcement action.
+Mobley v.
+Workday may expand vendor liability too, but for now, the compliance burden sits squarely on the company doing the hiring.

 How Do You Choose an AI Screening Tool?

-Sixty-five percent of organizations now use generative AI regularly - double the prior year - per McKinsey's State of AI 2025 report.
-But not all AI screening tools are built the same way, and the wrong choice creates legal exposure and candidate experience problems.
+Sixty-five percent of organizations now use generative AI regularly - double the prior year - per McKinsey’s State of AI 2025 report.
+But not all AI candidate screening software is built the same way, and the wrong choice creates legal exposure and candidate experience problems.
 For a full breakdown of current options, see our guide to the best AI recruiting tools.
 Below are the key questions to ask before committing.

 Questions to Ask Every Vendor